Last Updated on October 10, 2023 by Editorial Team

 Various number sequences, like Pascal’s triangle mentioned above, help build a solid premise for preparing the mind to absorb algebraic and trigonometric identities.

-By gaining knowledge of number sequencing, children find it easy to do time estimations, can also understand terms like half an hour later or an hour earlier, etc.
+By gaining knowledge of number sequencing, children find it easy to do time estimations, and can also understand terms like half an hour later or an hour earlier, etc.

 5. Enables geometrical thinking